 1.1 Definitions

-- "Client", "Customer", or "You" means any individual, partnership, company, organization, or legal entity that engages the Company's Services, whether on project basis, subscription model, or ongoing retainer
+• "Client", "Customer", or "You" means any individual, partnership, company, organisation, or legal entity that engages the Company's Services, whether on project basis, subscription model, or ongoing retainer

-- "Agreement" or "Contract" means the legally binding contract formed between the Company and Client for provision of Services, comprising these Terms, specific service agreements, proposals, statements of work (SOW), and any amendments executed in writing
+• "Agreement" or "Contract" means the binding contract formed between the Company and Client for provision of Services.
+These Terms, specific service agreements, proposals, statements of work (SOW), and any amendments executed in writing are included in this contract

-- "Intellectual Property" or "IP" means all patents, copyrights, trademarks, service marks, trade secrets, trade names, database rights, design rights, moral rights, know-how, source code, and other proprietary rights, whether registered or unregistered, including all applications for and renewals of such rights
+• "Intellectual Property" or "IP" means all patents, copyrights, trademarks, service marks, trade secrets, trade names, database rights, design rights, moral rights, know-how, source code, and other proprietary rights, whether registered or unregistered.
+All applications for and renewals of such rights are included

-- "Confidential Information" means all non-public information disclosed by either party including business plans, technical data, customer lists, financial information, software code, designs, methodologies, and any information marked as confidential or that should reasonably be considered confidential
+• "Confidential Information" means all non-public information disclosed by either party.
+Business plans, technical data, customer lists, financial information, software code, designs, methodologies, and any information marked as confidential or that should be considered confidential are included

-- "Force Majeure" means any event beyond the reasonable control of a party including natural disasters, pandemics, acts of God, war, terrorism, civil unrest, government actions, Internet failures, or telecommunications outages
+• "Force Majeure" means any event beyond the reasonable control of a party.
+Natural disasters, pandemics, acts of God, war, terrorism, civil unrest, government actions, Internet failures, or telecommunications outages are included

 1.2 Interpretation

-In these Terms: (a) references to "writing" include email and electronic communications; (b) headings are for convenience only and do not affect interpretation; (c) singular includes plural and vice versa; (d) "including" means "including without limitation"; (e) references to statutes include amendments and re-enactments; (f) time periods calculated from an event exclude the day of that event.
+In these Terms: (a) "writing" includes email and electronic communications; (b) headings are for convenience and do not affect interpretation; (c) singular includes plural and the reverse; (d) "including" means "including without limitation"; (e) statutes include amendments and re-enactments; (f) time periods calculated from an event exclude the day of that event.

 2. Acceptance of Terms

-By accessing our Website, requesting quotes, engaging our Services, or executing service agreements, you acknowledge, represent, and warrant that:
+By accessing our Website, requesting quotes, engaging our Services, or executing service agreements, acknowledgement, representation, and warranty are made that:

-- You have read, understood, and agree to be legally bound by these Terms, our Privacy Policy, Cookie Policy, and Refund Policy, which are incorporated herein by reference and form part of this Agreement
+• These Terms, our Privacy Policy, Cookie Policy, and Refund Policy have been read, understood, and agreement exists to be bound by them.
+These documents are incorporated herein by reference and form part of this Agreement

-- You have the legal capacity, authority, and competence to enter into binding contracts under Indian law and are at least 18 years of age (or legal age of majority in your jurisdiction)
+• Legal capacity, authority, and competence exist to enter into binding contracts under Indian law.
+The age of at least 18 years (or legal age of majority in your jurisdiction) has been reached

-- If you are accepting these Terms on behalf of a business entity, company, partnership, or organization, you have the legal authority to bind that entity to these Terms, and references to "you" shall refer to such entity
+• If acceptance occurs on behalf of a business entity, company, partnership, or organisation, legal authority exists to bind that entity to these Terms.
+References to "you" shall refer to such entity

-- You comply with all applicable federal, state, and local laws and regulations of India, including but not limited to the Information Technology Act, 2000, IT (Reasonable Security Practices) Rules, 2011, and Indian Contract Act, 1872
+• Compliance is maintained with all applicable federal, state, and local laws and regulations of India.
+The Information Technology Act, 2000, IT (Reasonable Security Practices) Rules, 2011, and Indian Contract Act, 1872 are included

-- All information you provide to us is accurate, complete, current, and not misleading, and you will maintain and update such information to ensure accuracy
+• All information provided to us is accurate, complete, current, and not misleading.
+This information will be maintained and updated to ensure accuracy

-- You will not use our Services for any illegal, unauthorized, or prohibited purposes or in any manner that could damage, disable, overburden, or impair our systems
+• Our Services will not be used for any illegal, unauthorised, or prohibited purposes or in any manner that could damage, disable, overburden, or impair our systems

 Important Notice

-These Terms constitute a legally binding agreement under Indian law.
-By continuing to use our Services after any modifications to these Terms, you accept such modifications.
-We recommend printing or saving a copy of these Terms for your records.
+These Terms constitute a binding agreement under Indian law.
+By continuing to use our Services after any modifications to these Terms, such modifications are accepted.
+A copy of these Terms should be printed or saved for your records.

 3. Services